Stewart's Shops: Expansion (1959-2003, The second generation of Dakes)

-The younger Dake took over the company from his uncle in 1959 and the following year brought his brother, William "Bill" Dake in.
+The younger Dake took over the company from his uncle in 1959 and the following year brought his brother, William "Bill" Dake, in.
 The holder of a graduate degree in engineering from Cornell University, William was able to solve some production problems at the dairy, and as a result it began running at a profit.
 Over the course of the 1960s, the new Dake brothers turned the company into one of the East's largest private dairies.

 Charlie Dake died of cancer in 1978, leaving Bill to carry on the business.
-In 1984, Bill's son, Gary, joined the company, and Bill began grooming him to take over.
+In 1984, Bill's son, Gary, joined the company, and Bill began training him to take over.
 A decade later, the company built a new dairy facility and bought the Bonfare chain, adding 40 stores at a single stroke.
 In the late 1990s, it began aggressively expanding out of its base in the Capital District, pushing south into the mid-Hudson Valley for the first time.

 Current (2003-, The third generation of Dakes)

 In 2003 Gary became president of the company, while his father became chairman.
 Gary is the third generation of Dakes to helm the company.

-The company has long believed in employee ownership; nearly 40% of its stock is held by employees, through the Employee Stock Ownership Plan (ESOP), known as "Profit Sharing."
-Any employees who work more than 1,000 hours a year become eligible for this kind of stock.
+The Dake family are not the only owners of Stewart's shops: the company has long believed in employee ownership and nearly 40% of its stock is held by employees through the Employee Stock Ownership Plan (ESOP), known as "Profit Sharing."
+Employees who work more than 1,000 hours a year become eligible for this kind of stock.
 For 2017, the company is said to have contributed $11 million to it.
+The ESOP plan has resulted in 174 employees owning $1 million dollars of company stock.
+The ESOP plan empowers its workers, allowing them to be part of the bigger picture.
+Long term employees of Stewart's shops have gained wealth due to the company's unique business model.
+However, ESOP plans have been criticized since they are legally limited by what someone believes is a "fair market value," meaning employees cannot sell their stock at prices above this specified value.